AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceFamilyType/Aml_Engine_CAEX_IInstantiable_CreateClassInstance.md

 InterfaceFamilyType.IInstantiable.CreateClassInstance Method
 ============================================================
-AutomationML 2.1 APICreates a ExternalInterface object as an instance of this InterfaceClass object.
+Creates a ExternalInterface object as an instance of this InterfaceClass object.
 All Base-Classes are resolved to create the instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)